The T32 exemption allows you to treat non-hazardous pesticide washings in a biobed or biofilter.

 - 10 metres from a watercourse

-- 50 metres from a spring, well or borehole not used to supply water for producing domestic food
+- 50 metres from a spring, well or borehole not used to supply water for domestic or food production purposes

-- 250 metres from a borehole used to supply water for producing domestic food
+- 250 metres from any borehole used to supply water for domestic or food production purposes

 You must not site the lined biobed or biofilter in an area that is designated as a groundwater Source Protection Zone 1.
 If you are located within a Source Protection Zone 1, email the Environment Agency at to see if you can agree site specific circumstances:

 Using the treated washings